 Plan on adventuring into an area with limited or no cell-phone network?
 You can still navigate your route with the OFFLINE MAPS feature where you pre-download the route and map tiles before heading out.

 iPhone user?
-See our Offline Maps – iPhone instructions.
+See our Offline Maps on iPhone instructions.

-- Whenever you’re ready to go, launch navigation straight from this page by tapping the diamond navigation button just left of the trashcan.
+- Whenever you’re ready to go, you can launch navigation straight from this page by tapping Navigate just left of the trashcan.

 Now that you have the route and/or map downloaded, it’s time to start navigating: